The museum

 History

-The Marie Tak van Poortvliet Museum Domburg takes its name from the art collector, anthroposophist and agricultural pioneer Marie Tak van Poortvliet (1871-1936), who in the early twentieth century had a villa built in Domburg and spent many summers there in the company of the painter Jacoba van Heemskerck (1876-1923).
+In 1994, the Domburg Museum was renamed after the art collector, anthroposophist and agricultural pioneer Marie Tak van Poortvliet (1871-1936), who had a villa built in Domburg at the beginning of the 20th century and spent many summers there, in the company of the painter Jacoba van Heemskerck (1876-1923).

-Seaside resorts seem naturally to attract artists.
-In Domburg this attraction was enhanced by the unsophisticated beauty of the surroundings, the special light along the coast and its reflection over the land of Walcheren.
-The whimsically shaped dune landscape, the always different-looking sea and the old forests that surround the village centre have inspired many poets, composers and writers, but also – and above all – painters.
-Around the turn of the last century, when the artist Jan Toorop (1858-1928) for the first time came to Domburg, people already began to talk about a ‘bathing season’ and an established ‘bath culture’.
+Seaside resorts seem to naturally attract artists.
+In Domburg, this attraction was further enhanced by the unspoiled beauty of the surroundings, the special fall of the light along the coast and its reflection over the land of Walcheren.
+The rugged dune landscape, the ever-changing sea and the old forests that surround the village centre have always inspired poets, composers and writers, and above all painters.
+The foundation was laid in the 1870s, with the arrival of a couple of Belgian artists, and the classical artists’ colony of Domburg, like most artists’ colonies in Europe, came to an end in the Interbellum.

 Toorop and Mondriaan